 Installing lighting with a vanity mirror is a delicate process.
-Of course, choosing the lights to go with your new vanity and mirror can be an even bigger struggle if you’re not sure what to look for.
-There are several different kinds of lighting to choose from today and finding the right fit is going to be all about taking advantage of the resources and inspiration out there to create the bathroom space that you’ve always wanted.
+Of course, choosing the lights to go with your new vanity and mirror can be an even bigger struggle if you’re unsure what to look for.
+There are several different kinds of lighting to choose from today.
+Finding the right fit for your bathroom vanity will be about taking advantage of the resources and inspiration to create the bathroom space you’ve always wanted.

 Vanity mirror lighting is no longer the harsh, bright lighting that it was in the past – but it still offers plenty of visibility in any space and allows you to create the perfect mood and design.
 Most people are familiar with the classic vanity lighting options, but what else is there?
 This guide has you covered.